MohAhmad1/Final-Year-Project/README.md

 January:

-       -Start on the PIR motion sensor.
+       Got the PIR motion sensor working.
-       -Start working on making an app to where we can live stream video.
+       -Started working on sedning out emails

 February:

-       -Try to finish the app by end of this month and get it up and running.
-       -Start with the GSM to send text messages.
+       -Able to send mail
+       -Puting the code together so it can compile without errors

 March:

-       -Hopefully have all the above steps completed by this month.
-       -Run a few tests to make sure everything is working.
+       -Got all the code working together but had few issues with sending mail at the right time -Run a few tests to make sure everything is working.
-       -Put it all together
+       -Got it wokring up to date

 April:

-       -Finish up with my project this month.
-       -Give a bit of extra time so if any thing happens so I can catch up on in this month.
+       -Working on the Live stream
+       -Trying to put everything together but having issues

 May: